feldtsen/pointy-dit212/user-stories/STK017-ability-slowmotion.md

 # User story

-* Story Identifier: STK009
+Story Identifier: STK017
-* Story Name: Shockwave
+Story Name: Slowmotion
 * Time estimate: 4 days

 ## Description

-As a player I need an ability to perform a shockwave so that I can push enemies away from me.
+As a player, I need an ability that lets me slow the environment around me so that I can escape dangers more easily.

 ## Confirmation

+List all acceptance criteria; you should be able to test/confirm these.

 ### Functional

 - Can I push a button and have the ability function reliably?
-- Are the enemies pushed away from me when I use the ability?
+- Is everything around me slowed down when using the ability?

 ### Non-functional